 5. Go to the Startup tab and click Open Task Manager to continue.

 6. All startup items are listed here.
-Select them and click Disable button.
+Select them and click the Disable button.

 7. Close the Task Manager window and click OK to continue.